 After both your team and market research partner understand the goals of the research interview, a kickoff meeting is scheduled.

 The main goal of the kickoff and defining your objectives is to help guide future steps.
-It will set the stage for the recruit, interview questions, and outcomes.
+It will set the stage for recruitment, interview questions, and outcomes.

 Although this is only the first step in the qualitative research interview process, it is also the most crucial.